jovanailin/linear_regression/README.md

-# Linear Regression - Custom Implementation
+# Linear Regression - Custom Implementation in a Jupyter Notebook

-This repository contains an implementation of a linear regression algorithm, built from scratch without using any machine learning libraries like scikit-learn.
-The goal of this project is to get a deep understanding of the logic and mathematics that underlie linear regression.
+This repository contains a custom implementation of a linear regression algorithm, built from scratch without using any machine learning libraries like scikit-learn.
+The goal of this project is to gain a deep understanding of the logic and mathematics that underline linear regression through practical implementation.

 ## What is Linear Regression?

-Linear regression is a fundamental algorithm in machine learning that models the relationship between a scalar response (or dependent variable) and one or more explanatory variables (or independent variables).
-The case of one explanatory variable is called simple linear regression; for more than one, the process is called multiple linear regression.
+Linear regression is a fundamental algorithm in machine learning that models the relationship between a dependent variable and one or more independent variables.
+The case of one explanatory variable is called simple linear regression, for more than one, the process is called multiple linear regression.

 ### Files

-`linear_regression.py`: This is the main Python script where the linear regression algorithm is implemented from scratch.
+- Linear_Regression_Notebook.ipynb: This Jupyter Notebook contains the complete workflow for training a linear regression model, including data preparation, model training using both batch and stochastic gradient descent, and visualizations of results and residuals.

-`boston.csv`: This is the training dataset used to train the linear regression model.
+- boston_train.csv: The training dataset used to train the linear regression model.

-`boston_novi.csv`: This is the testing dataset used to validate the model and predict the output.
+- boston_test.csv: The testing dataset used for making predictions and visualizing how the model performs on unseen data.

-### How it works?
+### How it Works?

-The `linear_regression.py` script does the following:
+The Linear_Regression_Notebook.ipynb does the following:

-1. Imports necessary libraries: It starts by importing the necessary libraries (pandas and numpy), and setting some parameters.
+- Imports Necessary Libraries: Starts by importing essential Python libraries including pandas for data manipulation and numpy for numerical operations.

-2. Prepares data: The script reads in a CSV file named 'boston.csv', then separates the target variable (y) and the features (X).
-The features are normalized, and a column of ones is added to the feature set to account for the bias term in the linear regression.
+- Prepares Data: Reads in the boston_train.csv file, separates the target variable and features, normalizes the features, and adds a column of ones to account for the bias term in linear regression.

-3. Initializes parameters: The weights for the linear regression model are initialized randomly.
+- Initializes Parameters: The weights for the linear regression model are initialized randomly.
 The learning rate (alpha) and regularization parameter (beta) are set.

-4. Gradient Descent: It performs one iteration of batch gradient descent on the entire dataset, updating the weights based on the gradient of the cost function.
+- Gradient Descent Implementation: It performs batch gradient descent on the entire dataset and stochastic gradient descent, updating weights based on the gradient of the cost function.

-5. Stochastic Gradient Descent: It then shuffles the dataset and performs stochastic gradient descent, updating the weights one example at a time.
+- Comparison and Analysis: Compares the effectiveness of batch vs. stochastic gradient descent methods in terms of convergence speed and prediction accuracy.

-6. Predicts: Finally, it reads in a new CSV file named 'boston_novi.csv', normalizes it using the same parameters as the training set, and makes predictions based on the final weights learned from the gradient descent.
+### Running the Notebook

-### Running the Code
+To run this notebook, you will need an environment capable of executing Jupyter Notebooks with Python installed, along with the pandas and numpy libraries.
+It is recommended to use Anaconda as it simplifies package management and deployment of the Jupyter environment.

-To run the code, you will need to have Python installed on your computer along with the pandas and numpy libraries.
-Once those are installed, you can run the `linear_regression.py` script using any Python IDE or through the command line.
+## Educational Purpose

-Please note that this implementation is educational and not optimized for large datasets or for use in production.
+This implementation is intended for educational purposes, providing hands-on experience with the fundamentals of linear regression and gradient descent methods.
+It is not optimized for large datasets or for use in production environments.